nim65s/venise/README.md

 ## Start

-To be run in different shells or proccesses:
+To be run in different shells / proccesses:

 ```
 python -m transhumus.trajectories.mona